sco1/pyflysight/doc/data_format.md

     * `$COL` - Sensor ID & measured quantities; the sensor ID is used in the first column of a data row to identify the information source for each row
     * `$UNIT` - Measured quantity units

-#### Sensor data
+#### Sensor Data
 The sensor data stream is comingled, where the source sensor for each row is provided in the first column of each row & corresponds to the sensor information provided in the file's header.

-I believe the timestamps are provided as GPS time of day, in seconds.
+It is unclear how the timestamps are generated, but I do not believe they are linked to GPS time.
+See: [Data Synchronization](#data-synchronization) for more information.

 ```
 $FLYS,1